Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 * Allocate a `PLIO` pointer for each input and output to the graph (two inputs, one output).
 Refer the [PLIO Attributes Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/use_virtual_program.html#bna1512607665307).

 * Instantiate the templated `simulation:platform<>` object.
 This is a virtual platform specification to execute the data flow graph in a software simulation environment.
 You need to specify the parameters `<2,1>` for two inputs and one output.
-You will also need to pass in the `PLIO` pointers as constructor arguments.
+You also need to pass in the `PLIO` pointers as constructor arguments.
 Refer to the [Using a Virtual Platform Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/use_virtual_program.html#oul1512606721147).

 * Instantiate the TX chain graph object.
 You need to specify the parameters `<0,0,1>` to ensure the AI Engine kernel locations are constrained to the bottom-left corner of the AI Engine array and the direction of kernel placement is '1' (that is, towards the right).